jchai002/choir-justice-supplies/fr/en/yealink-user-guide.markdown

 ### Directory

-At this time, the company directory (accessed with the **dir** softkey) are not compatible with Ooma Office.
+At this time, the company directory (accessed with the **dir** softkey) is not compatible with Ooma Office.
 This directory will be available at a future date.

 ### Key as send